tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/_index.md

 {{% /alert %}}

 #### Single merchants with single accounts
-This is the most common case when using the Módulo PayU.
+This is the most common case ao usar the Módulo PayU.
 A shop is legally constituted in a country where it offers its products ou services, this is the relation between the previous concepts for this example:

 <img src="/assets/MerchantPanel/MerchantPanel_Concepts3.png" width="50%"/><br>